emelianova/GetData/CodeBook.md

 ##### Step 3 - Activity names
 Script spreads 6 activity indicators into 6 columns, assigns corresponding activity names to these columns and gathers them back.
 We need only the first column of the resulting data frame.
 ##### Step 4 - Variable names
-Parentheses, dashes and mistakes like "BodyBody" are removed. `Subject` and `Activity` variables are attached to the bulk of data.
+Parentheses, dashes and mistakes like "BodyBody" are removed. `subject` and `activity` variables are attached to the bulk of data.
 ##### Step 5 - Second data set
 Average by groups is taken with `ddply` function, result is stored in a new object.
 As far as I understand, column names here are actually variables, so it makes sense to gather them into one column and separate.
 I know my separation process is not optimized at all, but I'm new to R. Firstly I use dots to separate coordinates and estimators (`.mean` and `.std`).
-Secondly I insert commas before capital letters (except for JerkMag combination) with regexpr `([^k])([A-Z])", "\\1,\\2` and translate it all to lower case.
+Secondly I insert commas before capital letters (except for JerkMag combination) with regexpr `([^k])([A-Z])` and translate it all to lower case.
 Then separate again.
 Mean and standard deviation are spreaded back - I suppose these could be the actual column names.
 Final data set has 1155 obs. of 9 variables.
 ##### Variables